Boeing VC-25B Bridge: United States Air Force (2025–present)

+A mockup of Trump's preferred Air Force One livery for N7478D, as displayed in the Oval Office on 3 September 2025.

+The aircraft, after conversion to VC-25B Bridge standard, during flight testing in April 2026.

-After U.S. president Donald Trump was inaugurated in January 2025, he moved to direct Elon Musk to force Boeing to quickly manufacture replacements for the aging VC-25 series.
-In February, after special envoy Steven Witkoff arranged for Qatar to send the plane to the US for Trump to see, he toured the 747-8KB at Palm Beach International Airport; the plane returned to Doha, Qatar.
+After U.S. president Donald Trump was inaugurated in January 2025, he moved to direct Elon Musk to force Boeing to quickly manufacture replacements for the aging VC-25 series that was being used by the president for 35 years as Air Force One.
+In February, after special envoy Steven Witkoff arranged for Qatar to send the plane to the US for Trump to see, he toured the 747 at Palm Beach International Airport; the plane returned to Doha, Qatar.
 At this point Qatar officials were reported as expecting the plane to be sold or leased to the US, not gifted.
+Sometime before mid February, people close to President Trump suggested to the Qataris that instead of selling the plane to the United States, they could donate it for free.

-According to The New York Times, converting the 747-8KB to operate as Air Force One could take several years.
-In May, The Wall Street Journal reported that the U.S. federal government had commissioned L3Harris to modify the 747-8KB at San Antonio International Airport, though the Air Force had not acquired the plane by that time.
+In May, The Wall Street Journal reported that the U.S. federal government had commissioned L3Harris to modify the plane at San Antonio International Airport, though the Air Force had not acquired the plane by that time.

 That month, ABC News reported that Trump was set to announce the plane during his state visit to Qatar.
 Sources told ABC News that Attorney General Pam Bondi and White House counsel David Warrington had said it would be "legally permissible" for the plane to be gifted on the condition that it will be transferred to the Trump's presidential library foundation before he leaves office.
 Bondi allegedly wrote a legal memorandum declaring that acceptance of the gift was "legally permissible".
-On May 15, the Freedom of the Press Foundation submitted a request for the document under the Freedom of Information Act (FOIA) but was told that it would take more than 600 days to process the request.
-In July, the Foundation sued the Department of Justice for release of the memorandum.
+On 15 May, the Freedom of the Press Foundation submitted a request for the document under the Freedom of Information Act (FOIA) but was told that it would take more than 600 days to process the request.
+On 28 July, the Freedom of the Press Foundation sued the government for release of the Bondi legal memorandum.

 The aircraft is believed to be one of the largest donations by a foreign government, according to the Times, and may be used for post-presidency travel.
 Concerns have been raised whether the acquisition of the plane may violate the Foreign Emoluments Clause of the United States Constitution.
-The transfer elicited criticism from American Zionist conservative commentators, including Ben Shapiro, Mark Levin, and Laura Loomer.
+The transfer elicited criticism from conservative commentators, including Ben Shapiro, Mark Levin, and Laura Loomer.
 The Guardian criticized it as an example of a quid pro quo.
 The Boston Globe described the deal as an example of an increasingly transactional presidency, describing it as more direct than during his first term and showing that he was "willing to bend for anyone who gives him what he craves: praise, prestige, and a cut of the profits".